7.5 MAMA Operation and Feasibility Considerations

 7.5.4 MAMA Nonlinearity

-The MAMA detectors exhibit nonlinearity (photon impact rate not equal to photon count rate) greater than 5% at global (across the entire detector) count rates of order 200,000 counts/s.
+The MAMA detectors exhibit nonlinearity (photon incidence rate not equal to photon count rate) greater than 5% at global (across the entire detector) count rates of order 200,000 counts/s.
 The nonlinearity can be approximately corrected in post-observation data processing for rates up to ~285,000 counts/s.
 The MAMA detectors (plus processing software) are not able to count reliably at rates exceeding 285,000 count/s.
 For this reason and to protect the detectors from damage, observations at such high rates are not allowed (see Section 7.7).

 The MAMA detectors remain linear to better than 1% in their counting up to ~220 counts/s/pix for the